• Skip to main content

 Notes

-• 1/2 teaspoon of garlic powder would be a great addition to the beef mixture.
+• Add 1/2 teaspoon garlic powder to the beef mixture for extra flavor.

 Nutrition